sphinx-doc/sphinx/doc/tutorial/describing-code.rst

       :return: The ingredients list.
       :rtype: list[str]

-And finally, this is how the result would look like:
+And finally, this is how the result would look:

 .. figure:: /_static/tutorial/lumache-py-function-full.png
    :width: 80%